cvmfs/cvmfsexec/README.md

 # Supported operating systems

-Operating systems currently supported by this package are Red Hat Enterprise Linux (versions 6 to 8) and its derivatives (CentOS, Scientific Linux) and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).
+Operating systems currently supported by this package are Red Hat Enterprise Linux (versions 7 and 8) and its derivatives (CentOS, Scientific Linux, Rocky Linux) and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).

 # Making the cvmfs distribution